Enable Fractional Scaling in Ubuntu: A Step-by-Step Guide

 Here’s how to enable it.

 Ubuntu Linux keeps most settings in one place.
-You can find system configurations, user management, and updates all within the System Settings panel.
+System configurations, user management, and updates all live within the System Settings panel.

 To open System Settings, go to the Activities overview and type ‘Settings.’